Aislynnrose/kitchenForager/ReadMe.md

 * validator

 ## Usage Information
-* You need to install the packages above to be able to use this code.
+* You need to install the packages above to be able to run this code.

 ## Contributor Guidelines
 * Contribution rules are under the Code of Conduct section